seaneriksson/queue/README.md

 # queue
-Created for data structure course.
+Created for data structures course.
 Written in C++